zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 ### Who is affected

-This affects anyone who uses one of these methods.
+This affects anyone who uses this method.

 ### How should I update my code?